Create a virtual environment

 --add-binary <SRC;DEST or SRC:DEST> |

-Add additional binary files to the executable |
+Add additional binary files. |

 --hidden-import MODULENAME |

-Add modules not automatically detected |
+Add modules not automatically detected. |

 --exclude-module EXCLUDES |

-Exclude specified modules |
+Exclude specified modules. |

 --clean |

-Clean PyInstaller cache and temporary files |
+Clean PyInstaller cache and temporary files. |

 --log-level LEVEL |

-Set the verbosity of console messages during the build process (possible values: TRACE, DEBUG, INFO, WARN, ERROR, FATAL) |
+Set verbosity for console messages (options: TRACE, DEBUG, INFO, WARN, ERROR, FATAL). |

 Nuitka #